tedneward/Azgaarnoth/Classes/Fighter/Brute.md

 ```
 name = 'Brute'
-def level3(npc):
-    npc.description.append("***Martial Archetype: Brute.*** Brutes are simple warriors who rely on mighty attacks and their own durability to overcome their enemies.
+description = "***Martial Archetype: Brute.*** Brutes are simple warriors who rely on mighty attacks and their own durability to overcome their enemies.
 Some brutes combine this physical might with tactical cunning.
-Others just hit things until those things stop hitting back.")
+Others just hit things until those things stop hitting back."
 ```

 ## Brute Force